NBKRedSpy/Stacklands-NewLanguageLoader/README.md

 [Language icons created by Freepik - Flaticon](https://www.flaticon.com/free-icons/language)

 # Change Log
+## 2.1.0
+* Changed custom font's asset name search to case insensitive.
+Unity's UI uses Pascal case, while the created bundles use lower case.

+* Changed game to now always reboot if a custom font was selected.
+Caused the translation to not load.

 ## 2.0.2
 Added Damglador's Ukrainian translation for this mod's text.